danlutz/parse-url-parts/README.md

 //   fragment: 'id' }
 ```

-If any non-required part is not found, its value will `undefined`:
+If any non-required part is not found, its value will `null`:

 ```js
 import { parseUrlParts } from "parse-url-parts"